Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 Where did the joy of the holiday go?
 This year, it seems that a lot of energy has to be spent celebrating the holiday.

-But because their daughter Blair was on a mission in Peru, they decided to skip this Christmas and spend all their Christmas budget on the Caribbean cruise.
+But because their daughter Blair, was on a mission in Peru, they decided to skip this Christmas and spend all their Christmas budget on the Caribbean cruise.

 The cruise ship will set sail on December 25th.
 They can participate in some festive parties and spend a peaceful holiday happily.

 But things did not develop as expected.
-Their neighbors on Hemlock Street strongly opposed their decision to boycott the holiday, because if Krank did not renovate their house, this would jeopardize the neighborhood’s chances of winning the best neighborhood award.
+Their neighbors on Hemlock Street strongly opposed their decision to boycott the holiday because if Krank did not renovate their house, this would jeopardize the neighborhood’s chances of winning the best neighborhood award.

-In addition, their daughter also told them to take their fiance home for the holiday on Christmas Eve, and the Cranks began to prepare for the holiday after several setbacks.
+In addition, their daughter also told them to take their fiancé home for the holiday on Christmas Eve, and the Cranks began to prepare for the holiday after several setbacks.
 The process was very torturous.

 Readers generally think this is a very relaxed Christmas book.
 The author's unique irony and humor can't help but make people think.